 PARTIAL NUDITY

 Some models are comfortable with some nudity but not full nudity.
 Partial nudity is when EITHER the breast OR the crotch area is exposed, but not both.
-Some models are not comfortable with certain parts of their body being seen but not others.
-If this applies to you, set those boundaries and expectations in advance.
+Some models are comfortable with certain parts of their body being seen but not others.
+If this applies to you, set those boundaries and expectations in advance but make it clear to the photographer what is or is not OK.
+You want them to follow your boundaries, so make is easy for them by making those boundaries clear.

 FULL NUDITY WITH IDENTITY CONCEALED